waylovely-project/fluffy-prebuilt-happiness/README.md

 I know on Windows, there's [MSYS2](https://www.msys2.org/), but they only provide packages built with Clang or MinGW, not MSVC, the preferred buildtools for building things on Windows.

 ## Build Information
-The Windows pre-built packages were built with [gvsbuild](https://github.com/wingtk/gvsbuild/) with default configurations on my lovely laptop.
+The Windows pre-built packages were built for x86_64 with [gvsbuild](https://github.com/wingtk/gvsbuild/) with default configurations on my lovely laptop.
 Unfortunately, gvsbuild does not support [reproducible builds](https://reproducible-builds.org/).
 There's [this issue](https://github.com/wingtk/gvsbuild/issues/200), but there were no comments nor activities.

 At the moment, pre-packages for MacOS aren't available yet.
 You will have to [built themselves manually](https://www.gtk.org/docs/installations/macos/). 😊